Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0.01-1.0: Burn percentage
 			"Burnt Skin"				"-1.0"

+			// Attempt to spawn different Mutant Tank types before spawning the same ones on the same maps.
+			// Note: The cycle resets when there are no unique Mutant Tank types left to choose from.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Cycle Types"				"0"

 			// All Mutant Tanks can spawn.
 			// Note: Mutant Tanks will still appear on the Mutant Tanks menu and other Mutant Tanks can still transform into each other.
 			// Note: Do not change this setting if you are unsure of how it works.